-At the end of each period provisions are recorded to cover all foreseeable liabilities and charges.
+At the end of each period, provisions are recorded to cover all foreseeable liabilities and charges related to events which occurred before period end.

 Provisions relating to previous periods are regularly reviewed and released if the reasons for which the provisions were recorded have ceased to apply.